isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Preconditions can be stated in many ways, including comments, `if`-statements, and `assert()`.
-This can make them hard to distinguish from ordinary code, hard to update, hard to manipulate by tools, and may have the wrong semantics (do you always want to abort in debug mode and check nothing in productions runs?).
+This can make them hard to distinguish from ordinary code, hard to update, hard to manipulate by tools, and might have the wrong semantics (do you always want to abort in debug mode and check nothing in productions runs?).

 ##### Note